 We specialise in small project works such as these and have built an enviable reputation in the Wakefield locality.

-Rather than getting your fingers burnt, or upsold something you don’t need, give me (James from ElectricBlu Contractors) a call today on (01924) 654034.
+Rather than getting your fingers burnt, or upsold something you don’t need, if you need a consumer unit upgrade in Wakefield or the surrounding area then give me (James from ElectricBlu Contractors) a call today on (01924) 654034.

 Alternatively I can give you advice DIRECT with the online chat function as below.
 If you want to book a free of charge fuse board upgrade consultation then click on the chat and I can guide you through it.